 But all this perfection comes at a price.
 The Canadian Mental Health Association reports that 58 percent of Canadians feel completely overwhelmed by all their roles and obligations, while Statistics Canada says that women are more likely than men to report that most days are “quite a bit” or “extremely” stressful.
 (And that’s probably an understatement at best.)

 Onstad says that the stress resulting from that drive to do it all has huge implications, from increasing our risk of heart disease to creating a sense of social isolation.
+(Check out these 37 tips to help better manage your stress.)
 “Burnout is real,” she says.
 And boy, are we burned out.
 That’s why it’s time to stop, re-evaluate and recognize that, yes, we have a problem.
 And it doesn’t have to be this way.
 In just five simple steps, you can re-evaluate your goals, scrap your lengthy to-do lists and get a grip on what matters most to you.

 Step 1: Admit that you have a problem